 The data that inform our model come from a variety of sources.
 On the basis of prior empirical work and theory, we selected more than 30 variables, or risk factors, as input for our statistical model (see the discussion of our modeling approach, below).
 All data used in our model are publicly available, regularly updated, and available without excessive delay.
 They also have, in our estimation, minimal risk of being retrospectively coded in ways that could depend on observed mass killings or their absence, cover all or almost all countries in the world, and go back at least to 1980 (but ideally to 1945).
-We include variables reflecting countries’ basic characteristics (e.g., the number of years a country has existed, geographic region, population); socioeconomic measures (e.g., changes in gross domestic product per capita); measures of governance (e.g., regime type); levels of human rights (e.g., freedom of movement); and records of violent conflict (e.g., battle-related deaths, ongoing mass killings).
+We include variables reflecting countries’ basic characteristics (e.g., geographic region, population); socioeconomic measures (e.g., changes in gross domestic product per capita); measures of governance (e.g., restrictions on political candidates and parties); levels of human rights (e.g., freedom of movement); and records of violent conflict (e.g., battle-related deaths, ongoing mass killings).
 Alongside the model, we publish a data dictionary and make the model and all data available on our GitHub repository.
 The only dataset the Early Warning Project maintains is that of ongoing mass killing.

 Our modeling approach is described in detail on our website.
 We use a logistic regression model with “elastic-net” regularization.
 In summary, based on a set of about 30 variables and data on mass killing going back to 1945, the algorithm identifies predictive relationships in the data, resulting in an estimated model.
-We then apply this model to recent data (from 2018 for the 2019–2020 assessment) to generate forecasts.
+We then apply this model to recent data (from 2019 for the 2020–21 assessment) to generate forecasts.
+While the exact number of countries varies by year, the project includes all internationally recognized countries with populations of more than 500,000.
 The model automatically selects variables that are useful predictors; see our methodology page for a list of variables selected by the model.
 We emphasize that these risk factors should not be interpreted as causes or “drivers” of risk but simply as correlates of risk that have proven useful in forecasting.

 We assessed the accuracy of this model in ways that mimicked how we use its results: We built our model on data from a period of years and then tested its accuracy on data for later years (i.e., we conducted out-of-sample testing).
-Our results indicate that eight out of every ten countries that later experienced a new onset of mass killing had risk estimates of greater than four percent (which usually meant they were among the 30 top-ranked countries in a given year).
+Our results indicate that about two out of every three countries that later experienced a new onset of mass killing ranked among the top-30 countries in a given year.
+See the accuracy page on our website for more details.
 We are preparing a technical paper in which we assess our model and others according to multiple performance measures.